Governors work closely with head teachers, school staff and representatives from the local authority (LA).

 Appointments:

-- Permanent teaching staff posts.
+- Permanent teaching staff post.

-- Permanent support staff posts.
+- Permanent support staff post.

 - Temporary staff.